Troy High School (California): Athletics

-Baseball

-The baseball team won the CIF 6-A High School Championship in June 1987.
-The game was played at Dodger Stadium.
-This was the school's first-ever CIF Championship.

 Basketball

-The Girls' Basketball Team won the state CIF Division II Title in 2003, 2005, and 2006.
 Sports Illustrated ranked the team the #4 program in the country for 2006, and the Los Angeles Times ranked Troy the #5 program in all of Southern California for the second year in a row.

 In 2017 Kianna Smith was named as a McDonald's All American athlete.
 This is the first time anyone in the program has won the award.

-In 2017 the women's basketball program won the freeway league title for the 25th time in a row.

 Girls' Volleyball

 The girls' volleyball team won the state title in 2012.
-They have continued to place in CIF semifinals since, and have won league every year since 2009.

 Girls' Water Polo

 The Girls' Water Polo team won the CIF Division IV Title in 2013.
 The Warriors became just the second Freeway League team to capture a CIF girls' water polo title.
 Coach Jason Wilson received State Coach of the Year following their win.

-Girls' Swim and Dive

-The Girls' Swim and Dive team won the CIF Division II Title in 2013.

-Dodgeball

-The school's dodgeball team, MouseCop, plays annually in the Fullerton Joint Union High School district tournament.
-The school's north gym is referred to as "MouseCop Arena @ THS" when hosting dodgeball events.